Ficool

 "Ahh, but didn't you leave me behind to run away on your own just now?
 What were you chasing anyway?" she questioned the wolf.

-The girl's mouth changed into an evil grin.
-"Maybe i should have some wolf stew today?" she continued to tease him while aggressively petting his neck through the fluffy fur.
+The girl's mouth changed into a grin.
+"Maybe I should have some wolf stew today?" she continued to tease him while aggressively petting his neck through the fluffy fur.

 "An earthquake?" the girl calmly lifted her brows and tried to analyze the situation.

-Birds from further away cawed loudly as they took off en masse, leaves fell from their branches, swaying in the breeze.
+Birds in a huge radius around the two cawed loudly as they took off en masse, leaves fell from their branches, swaying in the breeze.

-Immediately, her eyes widened and she turned her focus towards the barrier.
-A darker possibility had crossed her mind.
+Immediately, her eyes widened and she turned her focus towards the barrier as an ominous possibility crossed her mind.

 "Don't tell me, the barrier?" she thought out loud, anxiety creeping into her voice.